NBIK14017U Invasion Biology

 - Censorship form

-As ordinary.
-The same or a different essay can be handed in for the re-exam
+The same as ordinary exam.
+The same or a different essay can be handed in no later than three weeks before the re-exam.

 Criteria for exam assesment